Joe Biden Says People Thought He Was Gay For Supporting Women’s Rights

 As Politico reported, the former vice president opposed late-term abortion for decades, even criticizing abortion bans for not going far enough.
 He also supported prohibitions of funding that promote reproductive health overseas, and backed legislation meant to overturn the landmark Roe v.
 Wade Supreme Court decision.

-The White House hopeful also fought to exempt religious groups from Obamacare’s birth control coverage mandate, but failed.
-Most recently, the former vice president flip-flopped on the Hyde Amendment — which he had supported for decades — alternating between opposing, and supporting it.
+The White House hopeful also fought to exempt religious groups from Obamacare’s birth control coverage mandate but failed.
+Most recently, the former vice president flip-flopped on the Hyde Amendment — which he had supported for decades — alternating between opposing and supporting it.

 Biden’s wife, Jill, told voters to “swallow hard” and vote for Joe.
 This is not exactly the stuff of which inspiring campaigns are made. https://t.co/mcut8RoDMW